GAchuzia/groupProject-SYSC3303/README.txt

 Saja Fawagreh: Updated the sequence diagram and the README.txt.
 Javeria Sohail: Updated the sequence diagram and the README.txt.
 Grant Achuzia: Updated the ElevatorSubsystemTest file to work with 1 elevator.
-Also added a test class for Elevator.java
+Also added a test class for Elevator.java Matteo Golin: Wrote the state machine code for the Elevator and Scheduler classes, and helped add a test case for the ElevatorTest.

 === Setup Instructions ===